sphinx-gallery/sphinx-gallery/doc/configuration.rst

         ../examples/plot_0_sin.py
         ../examples/plot_4*

 The ``add-heading`` option adds a heading for the mini-gallery.
-If no string argument is provided the default heading will be:
+If no string argument is provided, when only a single item is listed the default heading is:

-"Examples using *{full qualified object name}*" (when only a single item is listed).
+    "Examples using *{full qualified object name}*"

-Specifying a custom heading message is recommended for a gallery with multiple items because otherwise the default message is "Examples of one of multiple objects".
+Specifying a custom heading message is recommended for a gallery with multiple items because otherwise the default message is:

+    "Examples of one of multiple objects".

 The example mini-gallery shown above uses the default heading level ``^``.
 This can be changed using the ``heading-level`` option, which accepts a single